uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/README.md

 - Type: Serial port
 - Port: `ttyUSB0`.
-If you cannot select `ttyUSB0`, you've used the wrong USB cable coming out of the viny cutter :-)
+If you cannot select `ttyUSB0`, you've used the wrong USB cable coming out of the vinyl cutter :-)
 - Baudrate: 38400

 ![](set_baudrate_to_38400.png)

 > Use the serial port with a baudrate of 38400.
 > If you cannot select `ttyUSB0`, you've used the wrong USB cable
-> coming out of the viny cutter
+> coming out of the vinyl cutter

 ## 3. Use Inkcut